Leo-Zubiri/my-website/docs/datascience/IBM/01_datascience.md

 **Synthetic data**
 Data sets may not have enough data to build a model.
 Data scientist can augment their data sets using generative AI to create synthetic data based on real data.

+## Data Science Application domains

+**Start using data science**
+- Identify the problem and establish a clear understandly of it
+- Gather the data for analysis
+- Identify the right tools to use
+- Develop a data strategy

+Data science and big data are making un undeniable impact on businesses, changing day to day operations, financial analytics and the interaction with costumers

+**Why organizations use data science**

+Discover optimal solutions to existing problems
+- Drive business goals
+- Improve efficiency
+- Make predictions
+- Save lives
+- Get competitive advantage

 ---